snyderc/FCC-Prompts/README.md

 This repository contains projects I've worked on based on the project ideas from FreeCodeCamp.org.

 Some projects were completed using the pre-2018 version of the FreeCodeCamp curriculum, or are supplemental projects not part of the 2018 version's required projects.
-Those are located in the "Additional Projects" folder.
+Those are located in the "additional_projects" folder.

 All projects are written in JavaScript, using various libraries and frameworks.